m-lyon/filter-subs/README.md

 Custom filter flags.
 ```
---keep-fonts          Do not remove font tags from subtitles.
+--keep-fonts          Do not remove font tags and text contained within.
 --keep-ast            Do not remove subtitles containing asterisks: (*).
---keep-music          Do not remove "♪" symbols and text contained within
+--keep-music          Do not lines containing 1 or more "♪" symbols.
-                        two "♪" symbols.
 --keep-effects        Do not remove text between and including parenthesis
                         () or brackets []
 --keep-names          Do not replace names in CAPITALS with "-" tags